babelouest/glewlwyd/docs/OIDC.md

 This section is used to parameter client registration as defined in [OpenID Connect Dynamic Registration](http://openid.net/specs/openid-connect-registration-1_0.html).
 If enabled, the administrator can (should?) require an access token with the proper scope to be able to register a new client.

-How this `acces_token` is provided is out of scope of this documentation.
+How this `access_token` is provided is out of scope of this documentation.

 ### Allow client registration via API /register